SavchenkoValeriy/emacs-clang-format-plus/README.md

 ### Setting up a hook

-You can use *clang-format+* for every C/C++ projects you edit:
+You can use *clang-format+* for all C/C++ projects you edit:

 ``` emacs-lisp
 (add-hook 'c-mode-common-hook #'clang-format+-mode)
 ```

+This will enable automatic formatting of C/C++ files in source trees with a [`.clang-format`](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) (or `_clang-format`) file, or *all* C/C++ files if the variable `clang-format-style` is set to something else than "file".
+You can set `clang-format+-always-enable` to `t` to force formatting; then the default LLVM style will be used if not specified otherwise.

 ### Project-level hook

-Not all projects use **clang-format** so it might be not reasonable to set `clang-format+-mode` for every project, especially if you need to switch between them.

-For this reason, it might be better starting *clang-format+* only for files in certain projects.
-You can add [.dir-locals.el](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html) file in the root directory of your project with the following code inside:
+If you don't want to enable formatting for all projects with a `.clang-format`/`_clang-format` file, you can do it selectively by adding a [.dir-locals.el](https://www.gnu.org/software/emacs/manual/html_node/emacs/Directory-Variables.html) file in the root directory of your project with the following code inside:

 ``` emacs-lisp
 ((c++-mode . ((mode . clang-format+))))